 Caroline Coade, Viola

-Concurrent with her DSO activities, Caroline is in great demand as an educator.
-She was appointed to the U-M SMTD viola faculty as a lecturer of music in September 2005.
-Additionally, she was an adjunct professor of viola at Detroit's Wayne State University from 1998-2015.
-Caroline has given master classes at the Oberlin Conservatory (OH), Boston University (MA), Longy School of Music (MA), Baylor University (TX), and Colburn Conservatory (CA).
-Caroline's students have won coveted spots in the major music schools of Juilliard, Rice University, Indiana University, Oberlin Conservatory, Boston University, Cleveland Institute of Music, University of Michigan, New England Conservatory, and Yale University.
+Since September 2005, violist Caroline Coade has been a member of the viola faculty at the University of Michigan School of Music, Theatre, and Dance.
+In 2016, she was named assistant professor of viola at SMTD.
+She has given master classes at the Oberlin Conservatory (OH), Boston University (MA), Longy School of Music (MA), Baylor University (TX), and Colburn School (CA).
+Coade's students have won coveted spots at The Curtis Institute of Music, The Juilliard School, Rice University, Indiana University, Oberlin Conservatory, Boston University, Eastman School of Music, Cleveland Institute of Music, SMTD, New England Conservatory, and Yale University.

-An active chamber musician, Caroline has performed at the Great Lakes Chamber Music Festival (MI), Laurel Festival of the Arts (PA), and the Marlboro Music Festival (VT).
-As violist with the Woodland Trio (flute, viola, harp), she concertized around the U.S, Canada, and at the Printemps Musicale des Alizes of Morocco.
+In addition to performing with her Detroit Symphony colleagues and presenting new young artists on the Classical Brunch series,Coade has performed chamber music with violinist Frank Almond on his Frankly Music series (WI), at the Great Lakes Chamber Music Festival (MI), and the Marlboro Music Festival (VT).
+As the violist with the Woodland Trio (flute, viola, harp), she concertized around the U.S, Canada, and at the Printemps Musicale des Alizes of Morocco.

-Caroline plays on a c.
-1750 Domenicus Busan viola on generous loan from the Mandell Collection of Southern California.
+Ms. Coade plays on a Domenico Busan viola c.
+1750 on generous loan from The Mandell Collection of Southern California.